lukecav/awesome-wp-developer-tools/README.md

 * [Admin Columns](https://wordpress.org/plugins/codepress-admin-columns/) - Manage and organize columns in the posts, users, comments and media lists in the WordPress admin panel.
 Transform the WordPress admin screens into beautiful, clear overviews.
 * [Admin Menu Editor](https://wordpress.org/plugins/admin-menu-editor/) - Admin Menu Editor lets you manually edit the Dashboard menu.
 You can reorder the menus, show/hide specific items, change premissions, and more.
 * [Allow Multiple Accounts](https://wordpress.org/plugins/allow-multiple-accounts/) - Allow multiple user accounts to be created, registered, and updated having the same email address.
+* [Amr Users](https://wordpress.org/plugins/amr-users/) - Configurable users listings by meta keys and values, comment count and post count.
+Includes  display, inclusion, exclusion, sorting configuration and an option to export to CSV.
 * [ARI Adminer](https://wordpress.org/plugins/ari-adminer/) - This plugin connects WordPress and Adminer database management tool.
 Can work with MySQL, PostgreSQL and SQLite databases.
 * [AJAX Action Wrapper](https://github.com/YahnisElsts/ajax-wrapper) - This helper library makes it easier to handle AJAX requests in WordPress plugins.
 * [Better Font Awesome](https://wordpress.org/plugins/better-font-awesome/) - The ultimate Font Awesome icon plugin for WordPress.